ovelin/demo/readMe.txt

-this is a readme file.
+Git is a distributed version control system.
+Git is free software.